-Julie Chi-hye Suk is Professor of Sociology, Political Science, and Liberal Studies and Dean for Master’s Programs at The Graduate Center of the City University of New York (CUNY).
-She is also a Florence Rogatz Visiting Professor of Law at Yale Law School.
-Prior to joining The Graduate Center, Suk was a law professor for 13 years at Cardozo Law School in New York, and taught as a visiting professor at the law schools at Harvard, Columbia, University of Chicago, and UCLA.
+Julie Chi-hye Suk is Professor of Law at Fordham University School of Law in New York City.
+She has served as the Dean for Master’s Programs and Professor of Sociology and Political Science at the Graduate Center of the City University of New York (CUNY).
+She has taught at the law schools of Yeshiva University (Cardozo Law), Yale, Harvard, Columbia, University of Chicago, and UCLA.
 She has lectured widely in the United States and Europe and has been a visiting fellow at the European University Institute in Florence and LUISS-Guido Carli in Rome.
 She has a J.D. from Yale Law School, where she studied on a Paul & Daisy Soros Fellowship for New Americans and a D.Phil. in Politics from Oxford University, where she held a Marshall Scholarship.

 Suk is an interdisciplinary legal scholar, focusing on women as constitution-makers at the intersection of law, history, sociology, and politics.
 Her broader research interests include constitutional and social change; antidiscrimination law and its effects on social inequality; women, work, and family; civil litigation as an enforcement mechanism for public law; access to justice, including the past and future role of nonlawyers in solving the civil justice problems of poor and middle-income people; social, political, and legal theory; and law and literature.